-Analysis of HB 2313 and the Scientific Evidence
+Analysis of HB 1054 and the Scientific Evidence

-Summary of HB 2313
+Summary of HB 1054

-- Prohibits selling or giving tobacco or vapor products to a person under the age of 21. - Modifies the definition of a "vapor product."
+• Prohibits selling or giving tobacco or vapor products to a person under the age of 21.

-Health impact of HB 2313
+Health impact of HB 1054

-Evidence indicates that HB 2313 would likely decrease use of tobacco and vapor products among youth and young adults, thereby improving health outcomes.
+Evidence indicates that HB 1054 would likely decrease use of tobacco and vapor products among youth and young adults, thereby improving health outcomes.
 It is unclear how the bill would impact health disparities, though some evidence suggests that the effect on disparities may be neutral.